 People and preparation just as important to consider as finance when funding an EOT | ThinCats guest blog

 ThinCats’ slogan is ‘helping the mid-size thrive’, with its sights set on filling the finance gap for SMEs that are evidenced as struggling to access the finance they need.
-In the lead-up to ThinCats publishing its Guide to EOTs, Head of Credit Greg Beamish, pictured, shares his insights in this guest blog:
+In the lead-up to ThinCats publishing its Guide to EOTs, Head of Credit Greg Beamish, pictured, shared his insights in this guest blog:

 For the founder of a company, handing over the reins can be one of the most difficult things to do.
 They have spent years building up a business, may know every individual employee, and know what they want for the future of the company.